The “Blue Zones” of Wealth and Happiness

 Better than simply delineating ideas and showing how they’ll boost your happiness, he offers dozens of straightforward, actionable ideas to nudge you in the right direction.

-The book is superbly researched, eminently practical and full of wisdom about living the kind of life where you feel like you are truly flourishing.
+The book is well-researched, eminently practical and full of wisdom about how to live the kind of life where you feel like you are truly flourishing.

-Of course, there is one thing that makes a happy life easier for most of us...
+Of course, there is another thing that makes life happier for most of us: money.

 The best things in life may be free, but there are generally strings attached.